Praça Velha: 16th century: the impact of the Age of Discovery

 In the 16th century, single storey houses dominated the town's landscape, but there are indications of multiple floored habitations, with curved lintels and sculpted exterior facades.
 This more advanced architecture is associated with rich gentlemen who had made their fortunes through seafaring.
 These included Amador Alvares, explorer of the route to India, and navigators Pedro Fernandes, Diogo Pyz de São Pedro, Lourenço Dias and others.
 This bourgeoisie was the owner of most of the real estate around the square which the population saw as the urban area.

 The Madre Deus Chapel was built, possibly before 1521, by nobleman João Gomes Gaio, father of the knight João Martins Gaio, related with the maritime trade of Vila do Conde.
 He lived in Póvoa civic center because there he could easily recruit men.
 This noble and influential family provided great benefits to Póvoa during that period.
 Madre Deus Chapel was an important building, popular amongst the common people due to its central location in the town and even more popular than the first church, the ancient Senhora de Varzim Church, located in Dores Square in the old town.

-Due to its central location and position of safety, unlike the main church, the ordinary judge of the town, councilmen and people asked the archbishop of Braga in 1544 for "a license to place the Holly Sacrament in the sacrarium".
+Due to its central location and position of safety, unlike the main church, the ordinary judge of the town, councilmen and people asked the archbishop of Braga in 1544 for "a license to place the Holy Sacrament in the sacrarium".
 This was granted and lead to the establishment of the Corpus Christi Procession in the town.
 Since 1591, the clergymen of the parishes of Beiriz, Amorim, Terroso and Estela were obliged to participate in this.
 Their number was augmented from 1625 by priests from Laundos, Navais and Argivai, causing protests by Vila do Conde in 1637 concerning the growing importance that Póvoa was getting in the region.